pdavinunes/pdavinunes/README.md

 I'm developer at Nubo, working mainly with Node.js, Python, Go and AWS.

- - 📌 Skills: Node.js, Flutter, TypeScript, VueJS
+ - 📌 Skills: Node.js, Python, TypeScript, React
  - 🎯 Focus in Back-end
  - 📚 Currently learning about serverless architectures
  - 👨🏽‍💻 Goal: Always be better than I was yesterday